andypunt/microsoft-365-docs/microsoft-365/security/office-365-security/admin-submission.md

 To export the results, click **Export** near the top of the page and select **Chart data** or **Table**.
 In the dialog that appears, save the .csv file.

+> [!NOTE]
+> If organizations are configured to send to custom mailbox only, reported messages will not be sent for rescan and results in the User reported messages portal will always be empty.

 ## Undo user submissions

 Once a user submits a suspicious email to the custom mailbox, the user and admin don't have an option to undo the submission.
 If the user would like to recover the email, it will be available for recovery in the Deleted Items or Junk Email folders.